sequana/fastqc/README.rst

 Rules and configuration details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is a documented configuration file :download:`../sequana_pipelines/fastqc/config.yaml` to be used with the pipeline.
-Each rule used in the pipeline may have a section in the
+Here is the `latest documented configuration file <https://raw.githubusercontent.com/sequana/sequana_fastqc/master/sequana_pipelines/fastqc/config.yaml>`_
+to be used with the pipeline.
+Each rule used in the pipeline may have a section in the configuration file.
-configuration file.

-FastQC
-^^^^^^
-.. snakemakerule:: fastqc_dynamic

-mutliqc
-^^^^^^^
-.. snakemakerule:: multiqc2